Costamilam/Alpha/README.md

 | `forbidden` | The token don't have access to the resource | Token payload | 403: Forbidden | Yes |
 | `authorized` | Request has a valid token | Token payload | - | No |

-> The "Response status" column is the default value for the response status of the request and the "Finish app" column means that the application ends.
+> The 'Response status' column is the default value for the response status of the request and the 'Finish app' column means that the application ends.
 You can change it by passing a callback function with `Token::onStatus`

 ```php
 //Create and send a token to the client by configured mode, pass the subject and, optionally, other data